Dachau trials: Proceedings

 Unlike the international military trials in Nuremberg that prosecuted the major Nazi war criminals under the jurisdiction of the four Allied Occupying Powers, the Dachau tribunals were held exclusively by the United States military between August 1945 and December 1947.
 The proceedings were similar to the 12 post-1946 Nuremberg trials that were also conducted solely by the United States.
-All the hearings were held within Dachau because it was, at the time, the best known of the Nazi concentration camps and it would act as a backdrop for the trials by underlining the moral corruption of the Nazi regime.They were held by the American Military Tribunal, without a jury, but instead by a panel of seven men, one of whom was versed in international military law.
+All the hearings were held within Dachau because it was, at the time, the best known of the Nazi concentration camps and it would act as a backdrop for the trials by underlining the moral corruption of the Nazi regime.
+They were held by the American Military Tribunal, without a jury, but instead by a panel of seven men, one of whom was versed in international military law.
 The prosecution was different from most trials, in that the burden of proof was on the defense.
+The term used by Ben Ferencz was "quick trials".

 The charges to be carried out by the United States Military were against Germans such as camp guards, some SS units and medical personnel, who had taken part in war crimes against allied nationals.
 The Dachau trials consisted of 465 trials of individuals from not only the Dachau concentration camp, but also Flossenbürg concentration camp, Mauthausen-Gusen concentration camp complex, Nordhausen concentration camp, Buchenwald concentration camp, and Mühldorf concentration camp complex and consisted of four main categories of charges: main camp offense, subsidiary camp offenses, atrocities against downed fliers, and then a catchall category mainly consisting of details about the Malmedy Massacre.

 The first trial was that of Franz Strasser in August 1945.
 The mass trials started in November 1945 and were adjourned the following month.
-By December 13, 1947 when the trials adjourned once more, roughly 1200 defendants had been tried with roughly a 73% conviction rate.
+By December 13, 1947, when the trials adjourned once more, roughly 1200 defendants had been tried with roughly a 73% conviction rate.
 During the almost three years in total, the American military tribunals tried 1,672 German alleged war criminals in 489 separate proceedings.
 In total 1,416 former members of the Nazi regime were convicted; of these, 297 received death sentences and 279 were sentenced to life in prison.
 All convicted prisoners were sent to War Criminals Prison #1 at Landsberg am Lech to serve their sentences or to be hanged.